How do my trainees get registered for the BRI?

 The BRI program meets the PHS requirement for all NIH-funded trainees in instruction in the Responsible Conduct of Research in National Research Service Award Institutional Training Grants (NIH Guide, 1994).
 The program covers five of the seven required topics: Conflict of interest, data acquisition and ownership, peer review, responsible authorship, research misconduct while also incorporating the themes of researcher/trainee responsibilities (mentorship) and collaborative science.
 The additional required RCR topics, human subjects protections and animal use, are required only when directly applicable to the trainee’s work.
 We recommend that these topics be covered through existing UW training programs (see Resources tab for relevant links).

-Adjunct Associate Professor, Environmental and Occupational Health Sciences
+Adjunct Associate Professor, Department of Genome Sciences

 Graduate Program Advisor

 Education Programs Specialist